manusankar9/thunder-bolt/README.md

-# Welcome to Thunder bold
+# Welcome to Thunder boldd